harvy4002/harvy4002.github.io/_posts/2020-09-18-simmering-september-box/2020-09-18-simmering-september-box.md

 <img src="simmering-september-box.jpg" />

 ##### Hartley’s Jelly Pot
-Tina - “There is always room for Jello” and Bill Muray was right.
+Tina - “There is always room for Jello” and Bill Murray was right.
 Nice jello, like all jello.

 Harvey - I don’t think I had these

 ##### Mc Vities’s
 Normally not a fan of orange flavoured cookies but these were nice.
 Good mix of crunchiness, gooiness and chocolate taste.

 Harvey - Tina have you been eating all these?
-Pretty sure I didn’t have this either. /whipsers I did it was great.
-Slightly chewy but the tast and texture made up for that.
+Pretty sure I didn’t have this either. /whispers I did it was great.
+Slightly chewy but the taste and texture made up for that.

 ##### Emily Veg Thins
 Interesting alternatives for crisps, crunchy and nice tastes.